SpinalHDL/SpinalDoc/spinal/core/vhdl_generation.md

 - Names in Scala are preserved in VHDL.
 - `Component` hierarchy in Scala is preserved in VHDL.
 - `when` statements in Scala are emitted as if statements in VHDL
-- `switch` statements in Scala are emitted as if statements in VHDL
+- `switch` statements in Scala are emitted as case statements in VHDL

-{% include note.html content="About the fact that switch statements that are not emitted by using VHDL case statements.
-Today tools are smart enough to produce the same hardware from an case and a equivalent if structure. <br>If in some case it become a real issue, it's possible to update Spinal to generate case statements.<br> Fun fact : Moving order of case elements in VHDL can change the generated hardware." %}

 ### Organization